HackSouth/hacksouth.github.io/_posts/2022-11-03-bsides-2022-giving-back-tickets.md

 ### Conclusion
-Claim your 1 of 10 tickets if you are application is successful!
+Claim your 1 of 10 tickets if your application is successful!